Rihanna Bumps Around NYC In A Fierce Chanel Ensemble

-The singer was spotted out and about in the Big Apple over the weekend grabbing dinner in a fierce Chanel look that was everything.
-For her stunning look, the beauty rocked a furry white mini dress which she paired with a matching black and white fur overcoat.
+The singer was spotted out and about in the Big Apple over the weekend grabbing dinner in a fierce Chanel look.
+The beauty rocked a furry white mini dress, which she paired with a matching black and white fur overcoat.
 She accessorized the look with a dramatic fur hat, seemingly from Chanel, and topped the designer look off with Chanel double C sunglasses.

-The signer also shared a few photos of her look on her Instagram page, captioning the post, “not even monday,” seemingly alluding to the Met Gala tomorrow where we’re sure she’ll shut it down once again.
+Rihanna also shared a few photos on her Instagram page, captioning the post, “not even monday,” seemingly alluding to the Met Gala tomorrow where we’re sure she’ll shut it down once again.
 Check out the post below.

 Rihanna Is Redefining Pregnancy Fashion